 Ford does have one solitary nomination, back in 1985 for Witness.
 Will he ever see another nomination again?
-Maybe 2019’s Call of the Wild as novelist Jack London will be his lucky role.
+We sure hope so!

 Nobody, and we mean nobody, has had a better on-camera meltdown than Annette Bening in American Beauty.
 Her flawless execution with the scene screams Oscar, but Bening has lost all four times she’s been nominated.
 In fact, she lost to Hilary Swank in both 1999 and 2004.

-She has a juicy role coming in 2019 as Senator Dianne Feinstein in the post-9/11 drama The Report.
-Let’s hope another Oscar nod comes Bening’s way soon — she needs to win!
+She has three projects in the works as of 2023, so let’s hope another Oscar nod comes Bening’s way soon — she needs to win!

 We don’t know what the Academy missed during Birdman because his character’s epic tanning booth fight with actor Michael Keaton is a delicious gem.
-Norton’s next project includes a dual role as actor/director for the 1950s drama Motherless Brooklyn.
+Norton’s next project called Asteroid City is currently in post-production as of Jan 2023.

 There is no one more badass than Sigourney Weaver in Alien.
 We think Ellen Ripley paved the way for Linda Hamilton’s character in The Terminator, and Weaver got an Oscar nod for blazing that trail.